SViswanathanLab/TrPLet/README.md

 **Transcriptional Prediction of Lethality (TrPLet)**

-If used, please cite: _"A landscape and prediction of dependencies in TFE3 fusion-driven cancers"_ (Li* & Sadagopan* et al.)
+If used, please cite: _"Assembling a landscape of vulnerabilities across rare kidney cancers"_ (Li* & Sadagopan* et al.)

 ## Summary